packbackbooks/engineering-docs/careers/managing-engineer.md

 **Responsibilities:**

+* Deliver roadmap projects on time, within budget, and in alignment with quality standards
 * Run of a group of teams focused on a sector of the business
 * Define relevant performance metrics, agile project management skills
 * Manage team leads and engineering managers